top of page

 The power of our social nature should not be underestimated as an inertia-generating force.
 Sociologist Brooke Harrington said that if there was an E=MC^2 [energy equals mass times the square of the speed of light, Einstein's Equation] of Social Science, it would be that the fear of social death is greater than the fear of physical death. [vii]

 This means if your social reputation is on the line (a) and you have financial decisions laced with uncertainty (b), you are more likely to follow social cues – even if those social cues lead to a worse outcome for you.
 An example of the “social death > physical death” fear phenomenon is our nature to sell investments into falling stock markets.
+This behavior contributes to measurable skewness in stock market data by creating asymmetry in price movements.
+When large groups of investors sell in response to falling markets, they amplify downward momentum, shifting the distribution of returns and causing a longer tail on the negative side.
+This herding behavior reinforces the skewness, making market recovery slower and more challenging.
 Even though, financial theory and centuries of experience tell us buying diversified investments in falling markets is the best approach to maximizing wealth.

 The S&P 500 from September 1 to December 1, 2008.
 This demonstrates an almost 40% drop during the "dark days" of the Financial Crisis.